nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### Fixed

-- playback start behaviour in iOS WebView apps requiring user interaction for video playback `mediaTypesRequiringUserActionForPlayback`
+- playback start behaviour in iOS WebView apps requiring user interaction htmlFor video playback `mediaTypesRequiringUserActionForPlayback`
   - in case of a playback attempt rejected due to missing user interaction, the player will now emit error `1005 Playback must be initialized by user gesture.` early on
   - this enables the application to handle the condition faster by asking the user to interact
-  - see recommended settings for iOS WebView:[nanoplayer WebView iOS](./nanoplayer_webview#ios)
+  - see recommended settings htmlFor iOS WebView:[nanoplayer WebView iOS](./nanoplayer_webview#ios)

 ## **[4.25.1]**